Warlord Games: Description

 Warlord Games's most popular game to date is the Second World War setting Bolt Action.

 Their games are well known enough that they were used several times by Rick Priestley and John Lambshead in their 2016 book Tabletop Wargames: A Designers' and Writers' Handbook to illustrate various points.
 For example, Priestley and Lambshead point to the "Blunder Table" in the wargame Black Powder, using it as an example of a mechanism that "introduces a moment of high drama into the game.
 It drives the narrative of the battle.
 Although the result affects only one side the roll engages the attention of both."
 Likewise, Priestley and Lambshead use Bolt Action to explore nested systems of sequential mechanics, giving as the example "shooting that results in one or more hits (primary rolls) results in a morale effect (represented by a 'pin' state) even where all those hits fail to cause casualties (secondary rolls)."

 Javier Gomez in his 2015 book Painting Wargaming Figures, used figurines produced by Warlord Games as examples to demonstrate various ways to paint historically accurate figurines for use with specific battles, including a Thirty Years War gun and crew, a Roman centurion and a Celtic warrior.

+Their first standalone retail store is due to open in Wigan in Spring 2026, the location was chosen due to its North West location between Manchester and Liverpool.